SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

    <img src="././images/booster_3.png" width="70%">

 6. (Optional) You can now configure your subaccount to your use case.
 To save costs, it is recommended to remove the Entitlements for services, which are not needed in this scenario.
-Find the entitlements for _Application Autoscaler_, _Application Logging service_, and _Continuous Integration & Delivery_ in the table, and delete them by clicking the **bin icon**.
+Find the entitlements for _Application Autoscaler_, _Application Logging service_, and in the table, and delete them by clicking the **bin icon**.

     <img src="././images/booster_4a.png" width="50%">